 Currie has rapidly become one of the most talked about new communities in Calgary.
-The third and final redevelopment site at CFB Calgary, Currie is located in the heart of southwest Calgary and is slated to become a contemporary urban village where work and play rest in perfect balance, with vibrant amenity spaces just steps from your door.
-Following on the success of Garrison Woods and Garrison Green, Currie is a showpiece community for the latest in urban living.
+The redevelopment of the third and last site at CFB Calgary is already well-underway.
+Located in the heart of southwest Calgary, Currie will be a contemporary urban village where work and play rest in perfect balance, with vibrant amenity spaces just steps from your door.

 Edmonton’s first LEED-ND certified community, Village at Griesbach is a family-friendly, self-sustaining success.
 This new community features four lakes, a 24 acre central park, a children's playground and Major General Griesbach School, a K-9 institution.

 Innovative “urban village” design ensures everything is close to home with Northgate Shopping Centre, Londonderry Mall, City of Edmonton Fire and Police services, Castle Downs Recreation Centre and The Royal Alexander Hospital just minutes away.
 Canada Lands Company has protected, preserved and integrated mature trees, urban forests and vast green spaces into its award-winning master plan.